 - Volunteering NSW

 Company websites will usually have a specific jobs or human resources page, which might be called something like: 'Join the team'; 'Jobs'; 'Working for us'; 'Careers'; or 'Current vacancies'.
 You can try searching for volunteer or work experience opportunities on their jobs pages or try contacting the human resources team.

 What else do I need to know?

 Finding a work experience or volunteering placement, internship or cadetship is similar to finding a job.
 You may need to formally apply for a position and go to an interview.
-Make sure your résumé and cover letter page is up-to-date before you apply and be sure to include any additional information about the type of experience you are looking for and what you wish to achieve from it.
+Make sure your résumé is up to date; the Improve your résumé and the Improve your cover letter page can assist.

 Before you accept any offer make sure the position meets all the legal requirements.
 Legal requirements vary in each state and territory and for different types of work experience.
 Check with the Fair Work Ombudsman or refer to the volunteering page to make sure you and the employer meet the right legal requirements, including whether you should be paid for your time.